seancdavis/sapwood-classic/docs/02-getting_started/02-production_environment.md

 * 30GB SSD Disk
 * 1 CPU

 > While Rails is scalable, it takes some extra configuration with your web server and perhaps multiple machines.
-We aren't showing that here and we haven't yet tested a concurrency scenario.
+This isn't shown here and a concurrency scenario hasn't yet been tested.
 >
-> Therefore, if you have a high-traffic site you are going to build using sapwood, we'd love to hear your story.
+> Therefore, if you have a high-traffic site you are going to build using Sapwood, I'd love to hear your story and the obstacles you overcame.
 >
-> This also means we can't guarantee your mileage with sapwood on high-traffic sites.
-But, rest assured we're building sites with sapwood, so we'll be looking for solutions to this problem soon enough.
+> This also means Sapwood doesn't guarantee mileage with high-traffic sites.
+One production instance of Sapwood is known to be running 5 small sites, and still performing (subjectively) well.
+Caching and concurrency are on the roadmap.

 Server Preparation
 ----------------